smsearcy/mesh-info/docs/installation.rst

-If it is unable to connect to ``localnode.local.mesh``, then you will need to create ``/opt/mesh-info/src/.env`` with the following (using the node's address instead of 10.1.1.1):
+If it is unable to connect to ``localnode.local.mesh``, then you will need to create ``/opt/mesh-info/src/.env`` with the following (using the node's address instead of 10.1.1.1) for the collector service to run:

 .. code-block::